 Uber/ Taxify/ Ola

-These are taxi companies that are booked online and are well-known transport option all around the World.
+These are taxi companies that are booked online and are well-known transport option all around the world.
 In order to be able to use any of these service, you need to set up an account, link your bank card to the account and you are ready to go.
 Before confirming a ride, you are able to check an estimate of travel time and cost.
 This service is quite affordable for short and medium travel distances.

 Life in Australia – Social and Cultural